prismatic-io/prism-mcp/README.md

 Optional environment variable options:

 - `PRISMATIC_URL`: `https://app.prismatic.io` by default.
 If your Prismatic tenant is hosted in a different region, or if you use a private stack deployment, set this variable to your Prismatic URL.
+- `PRISM_PATH`: Path to a specific prism CLI executable.
+If set, this path will be used instead of searching for prism in PATH or using npx fallback.

 ### Installing with Claude Desktop